Rae-ARK/ARKarium/docs/arkarium/REFACTOR_PLAN.md

 ## Phase 1 - done in this patch (no behavior change)

-Pure, mechanical extraction.
-Nothing here changes what the app does; it only moves code so later phases have smaller, focused pieces to work with.
+Pure, mechanical extraction, done as three independent stages.
+Nothing in any stage changes what the app does; each only moves code so later phases have smaller, focused pieces to work with.
+The stages have no dependency on each other (each touches a disjoint slice of `MainActivity.kt`) and landed together here only because they're small - in general each stage below is its own shippable, revertable commit.

-- `navigation/AppState.kt` - `Screen` (navigation destinations) and the
+- **Stage 1.1 - navigation/dialog state -> `navigation/AppState.kt`.** `Screen`
-  `MetadataSearchState` / `AddFictionState` / `SyncAllState` / `SyncCheckState` /
-  `SyncResolutionState` sealed classes, moved out of `MainActivity.kt` verbatim.
+  (navigation destinations) and the `MetadataSearchState` / `AddFictionState` / `SyncAllState` / `SyncCheckState` / `SyncResolutionState` sealed classes, moved out of `MainActivity.kt` verbatim.
+- **Stage 1.2 - theme decision logic -> `ui/theme/AppTheme.kt`.**
-- `ui/theme/AppTheme.kt` - `warmPaperColorScheme()`, `colorSchemeFor()`, and
-  `resolveTheme()`, moved out of `MainActivity.kt` verbatim. `resolveTheme` takes and returns plain `Theme` values with no Compose/Android types, which is what makes it possible to unit-test directly (see below) - a template for pulling more decision logic out of the Activity into small functions like it.
+  `warmPaperColorScheme()`, `colorSchemeFor()`, and `resolveTheme()`, moved out of `MainActivity.kt` verbatim. `resolveTheme` takes and returns plain `Theme` values with no Compose/Android types, which is what makes it possible to unit-test directly (Stage 1.3) - a template for pulling more decision logic out of the Activity into small functions like it (rule 3).
-- Test infrastructure - `testImplementation` deps for JUnit4 and
+- **Stage 1.3 - test infrastructure.** `testImplementation` deps for JUnit4 and
   `kotlinx-coroutines-test`, plus `AppThemeTest`, the repo's first unit test, covering `resolveTheme`'s day/night substitution logic.
+Deliberately sequenced after 1.2 - there's nothing to test until a pure function exists to test.

 `MainActivity.kt`: 1706 -> 1601 lines.
 Every call site (`resolveTheme(...)`,
 `colorSchemeFor(...)`, `Screen.Home`, etc.) is unchanged; only the imports moved.